 Corporate Banking is a stable and large part of the business of a bank.
 Every private sector bank is also focusing on the SME sector and hiring aggressively there.

 Certifications in Corporate Banking are not common.
-The one which best fits the bill is FLIP’s Corporate Banking – Products and Credit Analysis.
-For Transaction Banking, while FLIP has a certification in Trade Finance & Cash Management Systems, The Indian Institute of Banking and Finance (www.iibf.org.in) offers one in Trade Finance.
+The one which best fits the bill is FLIP’s Corporate Banking – Products and Credit Analysis (www.learnwithflip.com).
+For Trade Finance & Cash Management, while FLIP has a certification in Transaction Banking, The Indian Institute of Banking and Finance (www.iibf.org.in) offers one in Trade Finance.